 05/13/2017 | What's the Difference Between Bees and Wasps?

+Environment.
+Bees are famous for living together in complex societies ruled by a queen.
+Bees build hives near flowering plants.
+You can often find them dangling vertically on a tree or on the side of a building.
 Wasps construct their nests out of digested wood pulp, paper, garbage, or other animal’s nests.
-Because they lack beeswax for construction, wasps build nests on and around structures that will support them.
-Look for nests in dark corners, attics, roof gutters, chimneys, and vents.
+They lack beeswax for construction so they build nests on and around structures that will support them.
+You can find wasps news in dark corners, attics, roof gutters, chimneys, and vents.

 Unfortunately, both bees and wasps can sting humans.
 However, why and how they sting is what differentiates the two.
 Honey bee stingers are barbed.
 This means, once the stinger is pulled out, the honey bee will die.
 Therefore, honey bees only sting as a last resort.

 Bumblebees and wasps, however, don’t have barbs, meaning they can sting repeatedly.
 Like honey bees, bumblebees only sting defensively.
 Wasps, on the other hand, use their stingers to hunt.

 Wasps inject venom into stung prey which acts as a paralytic to small insects.
 It feels painful to humans but isn’t dangerous unless you’re allergic.
 Wasps sting to defend their hunting and mating territory, which leads them to sting humans more frequently than bees.

 Do you have a bee or wasp infestation in or around your property or business?
 Get in touch with Assured right away!
 We are pest control experts and know how to handle the many species of bees and wasps in New York, New Jersey, and Connecticut.
 Contact us today!